On this page:

 - For example: providers cannot simply adopt and apply a standard non face-to-face fee to all support items and/or a participant’s ongoing appointments.
 The charge needs to be reflective of what is delivered each time a support is provided.

 Providers must negotiate and seek agreement with their participants before charging for non-face-to-face activities.
 Once an agreement is reached, providers will need to update the appropriate service bookings to reflect the changes agreed.
-Refer to the NDIS Price Guide and Support Catalogue 2019–20, effective 1 July 2019, for more information.
+Refer to the NDIS Price Guide and Support Catalogue 2019–20 for more information.

 There are updated cancellation rules, effective 1 July 2019.